We offer extensive resources to help in former members of destructive groups recovery from their experiences.

 Destructive cults or controlling family systems can have long-term effects, even if you have been physically away for some time.
 If you feel like you are still experiencing negative after effects, you could probably benefit from specialized counseling.

 Steven Hassan M.Ed., LMHC, NCC offers short-term counseling in MA for ex-members who need assistance with their recovery.
 As a former member of a destructive group himself, he understands the situation in ways most mental health practitioners who have no training or experience with mind control related issues don’t.

 Steve offers professional counseling in Massachusetts.
-If you would like to schedule a telephone consultation with him, please call the office, Monday through Friday 9:30am to 4:30pm (EST).
-Please call 617 396-4638 with any questions about fees.
+If you would like to schedule a telephone consultation with him, please call the office at 617-396-4638 with any questions about fees.
 You may also click here to submit an Ex-Member Case Evaluation Form.
 The form is also available in a Word document and a PDF here.
 Please note, that for lengthy submissions, it is recommended to download the Word document, fill it out then copy and paste the answers into the online submission form.
 This prevents the webpage from timing out and losing all the information inputted.

 Most Therapists Don't Understand